 Participants are vested immediately in their elective contributions plus earnings thereon.
-Participants, other than certain bargaining unit employees, are also immediately fully vested in all Company contributions and actual earnings thereon.
-With respect to certain bargaining unit Participants, Company contributions vest in accordance with the Plan document and the applicable collective bargaining agreement, generally, ratably in 20% increments over 5 years but become fully vested upon reaching normal retirement age (age 65), becoming disabled (as defined in the Plan), death while an employee, or termination or partial termination of the Plan.
+Participants hired before January 1, 2024, other than certain bargaining unit employees, are also immediately fully vested in all Company contributions and actual earnings thereon.
+With respect to certain bargaining unit Participants, Company contributions vest in accordance with the Plan document and the applicable collective bargaining agreement, generally, ratably in 20% increments over five years.
+With respect to non-union and certain union Participants hired on or after January 1, 2024, Company contributions fully vest after two years of service.
+Notwithstanding the foregoing vesting schedules, in all cases, Participants become fully vested upon reaching normal retirement age (age 65), becoming disabled (as defined in the Plan), death while an employee, or termination or partial termination of the Plan.
 Forfeitures may be used to reduce future employer contributions or pay reasonable administrative expenses of the Plan.
-The amount so utilized from forfeited non-vested accounts for the years ended December 31, 2022 and 2021 were \$47 thousand and \$831 thousand, respectively.
+The amount so utilized from forfeited non-vested accounts for the years ended December 31, 2023 and 2022 were \$63 thousand and \$47 thousand, respectively.
 Contributions made to the Plan by or for the benefit of highly compensated employees may be returned to them or forfeited, as applicable, if the Plan fails discrimination testing.